 Currently, the control of the invasion is mainly undertaken by nest destruction and bait trapping, but none of these methods is sufficient enough to achieve complete eradication.

 The cost of fighting the invasion of the Asian hornet is the cost of nest destruction.
-To identify those costs, the research team has studied information about the companies providing the services in the nest destruction, extrapolated the cost of nest destruction spatially and modeled the potential distribution of the invasive.
+To identify those costs, the research team has studied information about the companies providing the services in nest destruction, extrapolated the cost of nest destruction spatially, and modeled the potential distribution of the invasive.

-As the calculations show, at the moment, the estimated yearly costs for eradication would be €11.9M for France, €9.0M for Italy and €8.6M for the United Kingdom.
+As the calculations show, at the moment, the estimated yearly costs for eradication would be €11.9M for France, €9.0M for Italy, and €8.6M for the United Kingdom.

 “In 2006, only two years after the hornet was first observed in France, three departments were already invaded and the cost of nest destruction was estimated at €408k.
-Since then, the estimated yearly costs have been increasing by ~€450k each year, as the hornet keeps spreading and invades new departments.
+Since then, the estimated yearly costs have been increasing by ~€450k each year, as the hornet keeps spreading and invading new departments.
 Overall, we estimated €23M as the cost of nest destruction between 2006 and 2015.
 If this temporal trend can be extrapolated for the next few years (i.e. if the hornet keeps spreading at a similar rate), we expect the yearly cost of nest destruction to reach an estimated value of €11.9M (given all suitable areas are invaded) in just 12 years,” shares Prof. Franck Courchamp.